Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-\begin{proof} It is clearly irreducible, and a closed subset of $\widetilde{T^*X}^P$.
+\begin{proof} It is irreducible, since $T_Y^*X^{\u_P^\perp}$ is a vector bundle over the irreducible variety $Y$, and a closed subset of $\widetilde{T^*X}^P$.
 Moreover, considering the natural map $\widetilde{T^*X}\to \widetilde{T^*X}^P$, it is clear from the definition that $\widetilde{T^*X}^{P,Y}$ contains the image of the irreducible component of maximal dimension corresponding to the open $B$-orbit in $Y$; therefore, it is an irreducible component of $\widetilde{T^*X}^P$, and dominant over $T^*X$. \end{proof} Now let $Y_2=Y/U_P$.
-Since $Y$ is homogeneous under $P$, this is homogeneous under the Levi quotient $L$ of $P$, and its quotient by $\mathcal Z(L)$ is the rank-one spherical variety $Y/\mathcal R(P)$ described in Lemma \ref{lemmaclosedorbits}, hence isomorphic to $T\backslash \PGL_2$ or $\PGL_2$.
+Since $Y$ is homogeneous under $P$, this is homogeneous under the Levi quotient $L$ of $P$, and its quotient by $\mathcal Z(L)$ (the center of $L$) is the rank-one spherical variety $Y/\mathcal R(P)$ described in Lemma \ref{lemmaclosedorbits}, hence isomorphic to $T\backslash \PGL_2$ or $\PGL_2$.
 There are natural quotient maps of (the total spaces of) vector bundles

 with the former an isomorphism on the base and the latter an isomorphism on the fiber.

 \begin{lemma} The connected center of $L$ acts trivially on $Y_2$, and $Y_2$ is isomorphic either to $T\backslash \PGL_2$, where $T$ is a torus, or to $\SL_2$.
 Moreover, we have $T^* Y_2\sslash L \xrightarrow\sim \c_X^*$, fitting into a natural commutative diagram: